cortega26/PDF-Text-Analizer/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License.
 See the [LICENSE](https://github.com/cortega26/PDF-Text-Analizer/blob/main/license.md)